 Meditation

 Meditation is a concept associated with conscious mental attention.
 A true state of meditation can be characterised by increased inner stillness and peace but differs also from a relaxed state by increased inner presence and awareness.
 Meditation thus means consciously shutting off the external world in order to experience silence within oneself, or to observe internal processes of various kinds with emotional distance.
 Seen in this way we can very well say that there are many moments in everyday life when we enter a meditation state, although most people would hardly call it that.
 Sitting at a fishing lake and waiting for a bite can result in a meditative state of mind.
 Sitting quietly for yourself and enjoying the warm sun of spring, listening to the song of the birds and the faint rustle of the wind in the trees, can give the same effect.
 A quiet walk in nature, a moment of solitary rest in the garden, the soothing view of distant heights and mountains, all this can lead to a state of meditation.
 One can say that meditative states are normally included in our everyday life, if we give ourselves time for it.
 In these cases the approach that leads to a state of meditation is usually unconscious.
 But if we practice consciously to reach this mental state we usually use different techniques to achieve inner stillness and a heightened sense of presence.
-The limit of our consciousness can then also be moved further towards the unconscious part of the mind and so we will understand ourselves from a broader perspective and see things we experience as disharmonious in our lives more clearly and with increased distance.
-Our self-insight and our life insight increase which provides better opportunities to find ways to mental balance and greater harmony.
+The limit of our consciousness can then also be moved further towards the unconscious part of the mind and so we will understand ourselves from a broader perspective and see ourselves and our life more clearly and with greater distance.
+This offers better opportunities to find mental balance and greater harmony.

 The goal of meditation can be set differently: